Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Reinforcement Learning/Smart Snake PPO/README.md

 |       Example       | Rewarded at the end of the game | Rewarded every move |
 | Potential Downside  |         Uncertain agent         |    Biased agent     |

-It's important to find the balance between them.
+It's important to balance the reward density.
 For example, the survival reward should be substantial enough to encourage safe movements, but not so high that the agent does not find apples rewarding.
 Similarly, the time penalties should be applied in a way that encourages efficient gameplay without overly punishing the snake for exploring and making smart moves.

 ### Reward Types

+Considering everything we discussed in the reward shaping section, let's start desining some rewards.
 I balanced the reward density using immediate and intermediate feedback.
 Immediate rewards are feedback that require immediate attention, and intermediate rewards are feedback that are meant to give the agent a more general guideline.

 Immediate Feedback (in descending priority):
 1. Collision (-)